aspose-total/Aspose.Total-Products/total/en/python-net/conversion/rtf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLSM via Python or Online App" h2="RTF to XLSM conversion in your Python applications without installing Microsoft Word<sup>&reg;</sup> or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a RTF to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert RTF file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers automate the process of converting RTF to XLSM.
+This process is done in two steps.
+The first step is to use the "Aspose.Words for Python via .NET" API to convert the RTF file into HTML.
+This API is specifically designed to convert documents from one format to another.
+It supports a wide range of formats, including RTF, DOC, DOCX, HTML, and more.
+The second step is to use the "Aspose.Cells for Python via .NET" API to save the created HTML into the desired Microsoft Excel format.
+This API is specifically designed to work with Excel files and provides a wide range of features, such as creating, editing, and manipulating Excel worksheets.
+It also supports a variety of formats, including XLS, XLSX, XLSM, and more.
+In conclusion, "Aspose.Total for Python via .NET" API is a great tool for Python developers who need to convert RTF to XLSM.
+It is easy to use and provides a wide range of features that make the conversion process quick and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}